As much as we’re sure you love the CRA, we know you love money in your pocket more. That’s where tax planning comes in.

 2. Buy a life insurance policy

-Almost all permanent insurance policies fund a reserve which is invested tax-free.
+Almost all permanent insurance policies fund a reserve that is invested tax-free.

 3. Capital cost allowance with rental properties

 You can claim an annual depreciation on your rental property, which is recaptured only when you sell.

 You may be able to postpone a capital gain by selling a business property and replacing it with a new one.

 You can offset capital gains tax on successful stocks by selling your losers.